angai4/FYP/README.md

 After installation and setup, you can start using the scripts as follows:

 1. **Create Initial Directories**:
    This script sets up the necessary directory structure required for the subsequent scripts to function correctly.
+All Fastq files must be imported manually into the newly created ~/automation/raw_fastq directory
    ```bash
    ./create_initial_directories.pl